WTC Health Registry vs. World Trade Center Health Program

 In the wake of these attacks, a number of programs and studies were instituted to assess and/or address the needs of survivors, as well as the family members of those killed in the attack or who later succumbed to injuries or illnesses caused by contaminants or toxic dust.
 These include the WTC Health Registry, the World Trade Center Health Program, and the Victim Compensation Fund (VCF).
 Understanding the functions of each—and their requirements and timelines—can help victims and survivors get the full and fair compensation needed to move forward with their lives.

-What is the WTC Registry?
+What is the World Trade Center Registry?

 It is estimated that 400,000 people or more were directly exposed to the 9/11 World Trade Center disaster.
 The WTC Health Registry is a comprehensive survey of people who were exposed to those events.
 Established in 2002 by the federal Agency for Toxic Substances and Disease Registry and the New York City Health Department, it is designed to help health care professionals monitor the health of victims, as well as track and investigate 9/11-related illnesses.
-It is funded by the National Institute of Occupational Health (NIOSH) and is located within a dedicated research unit of the NYC Health Department’s Division of Epidemiology.

 Facts about the World Trade Center Health Registry include: